 The most common causes are

-- slow gut motility in the small intestine: Our migrating motor complex (MMC) should clear bacteria from the small intestine, sweeping it down toward the colon, both overnight and when we’re fasting, but if the MMC is compromised in any way, bacteria remain in the small intestine.
+- slow gut motility in the small intestine: Our migrating motor complex (MMC) should clear bacteria from the small intestine, sweeping it down toward the colon, both overnight and when we’re fasting, but if the MMC is compromised in any way, bacteria migrate up and remain in the small intestine.
 These misplaced bacteria take root in the small intestine, and they and love carbs and starches as their main food source.
 They eat and ferment your food (contributing to deficiencies) and multiply, contributing to the pain and bloating from gas that gets trapped in the small intestine as the bacteria are fermenting the carbohydrates/fibers you ate.

 - structural issue: partial obstruction in the small intestine that causes bacteria to back up; illeocecal valve issues